Superradiance -- the 2020 Edition: Black holes superradiant instabilities

 A numerical search of the parameter space shows that the peak growth rate for the instability is around $\omega_I\sim 3\times 10^{-4}$ at $r_+/L\sim 0.07$ for a nearly extremal BH.
 For $r_+/L>0.15$ there are no signs of unstable modes.

-Gravitational perturbations can be handled in a similar way\footnote{A comprehensive discussion of the acceptable boundary conditions for gravitational fluctuations is presented in Refs.~\cite{Dias:2013sdc,Cardoso:2013pza}.}; these perturbations have two degrees of freedom which have traditionally been termed gravitational vector (or Regge-Wheeler or odd) perturbations and gravitational scalar (or Zerilli or even) perturbations.
+Gravitational~\cite{Cardoso:2013pza} and EM perturbations~\cite{Wang:2015goa,Wang:2015fgp} can be handled in a similar way\footnote{A comprehensive discussion of the acceptable boundary conditions for gravitational fluctuations is presented in Refs.~\cite{Dias:2013sdc,Cardoso:2013pza,Sullivan:2017agx}.}; these perturbations have two degrees of freedom which have traditionally been termed gravitational vector (or Regge-Wheeler or odd) perturbations and gravitational scalar (or Zerilli or even) perturbations, and similarly for EM perturbations.
 For small $r_+/L$, a similar matched asymptotic expansion technique can be used~\cite{Cardoso:2013pza}.
-For the lowest harmonic $l=2$, the characteristic frequencies satisfy
+For the lowest gravitational harmonic $l=2$, the characteristic frequencies satisfy

 where $\varepsilon=1$ describes gravitational scalar modes while $\varepsilon=-1$ represents gravitational vector modes (both with the boundary conditions corresponding to a non-deformed AdS boundary~\cite{Cardoso:2013pza}).
 Note also that Ref.~\cite{Cardoso:2013pza} uses a slightly different coordinate system with time coordinate $\tilde{t}$ and characteristic frequency $\tilde{\omega}$.
 In the Boyer-Lindquist coordinates we adopt here, the characteristic frequencies are $\omega=\Sigma\tilde{\omega}$, where $\Sigma$ was defined in Eq.~\eqref{metric parameters}.